Blair Brown: Voice

 In the 1990s, Brown expanded her career into voiceover work, narrating both audiobooks and films and documentaries.
 Her audiobooks projects include John Grisham's The Client, Lois Lowry's Number the Stars, Stephen King's Rose Madder, Kevin Henkes' Olive's Ocean, Sue Miller's 2005 novel Lost in the Forest, and Isabel Allende's Inés of My Soul.

 Her voiceovers are heard on a number of documentaries, including PBS's American Experience series and the 2007 PBS series The Mysterious Human Heart.
-Other documentary narrations include the scientific series The Secret Life of the Brain, a documentary on Aimee Semple McPherson, which aired in April 2007, and a 2006 PBS documentary about Marie Antoinette.
+Other documentary narrations include the French-American documentary L'Empreinte des dinosaures (titled Tracking Africa's Dinosaurs in English, broadcast in 2001 by France 3 and in 2002 by the Discovery Channel), the scientific series The Secret Life of the Brain, a documentary on Aimee Semple McPherson, which aired in April 2007, and a 2006 PBS documentary about Marie Antoinette.
 In April, 2010, she co-narrated the PBS special The Buddha with Richard Gere.

 Personal life

 Brown had a relationship with actor Richard Jordan, whom she met while filming the miniseries Captains and the Kings in 1976.
-The couple lived together from 1976 to 1985; their son Robert Anson Jordan III was born in 1983.
+The couple lived together from 1976 to 1985; their son Robert Hand Jordan was born in 1983.
 She dated playwright David Hare from 1985 to 1990; he referred to her as his muse.
-She mentioned on The Tonight Show in 1989 that she is a Democrat.